-For every SafetyGoal, a safe state should be defined, either textually or by referencing a specific mode.
+For every SafetyGoal, a safe state should be defined, by referencing a specific mode.
 The safe state is a system state to be maintained or to be reached when a potential source of its hazardous event is detected.

-• hazardClassification : ASILKind [1]
+hazardClassification : ASILKind [1]